adbaculi/adbaculi/README.md

 ### Hi there 👋

-I'm Althea Dianne L. Baculi, a 4th year BS in Information Technology student.
+I'm Althea Dianne L. Baculi, a 4th year BS in Information Technology student at Manuel S. Enverga University Foundation.
 <!--
 **adbaculi/adbaculi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.